-Do I Need A Bookkeeper Or An Accountant 2023?
+Do I Need a Bookkeeper or an Accountant 2023?

 While both a bookkeeper and an accountant have the same overall goal of helping you with your financials, it depends on your current needs whether you need a bookkeeper or an accountant, or both.
 A bookkeeper’s responsibilities include tracking your day-to-day financial transactions and classifying them into their appropriate journals.
 They also will create your financial reports and reconcile your accounts on a regular basis.
 Bookkeeping is characteristically considered a data-entry profession.
 They use the data already provided to do their tasks.
 Bookkeepers also do not require any specific degrees or certifications.